Endrit-Selita/Linux/Introduction to the Linux File System.md

 ## Editing and Appending Content

 - `echo "x" > "filename"`
-  Adds content to a file (overwrites existing content).
+  Adds content to a file (overwrites existing content) and will create the file if it does not already exist.

 - `echo "y" >> "filename"`
   Adds content to a file (does not remove existing content).